Featured hike: Lisa Killough Trail to the Vista Del Oro Trail

 Hike Description: I love hiking and I like things that are new.
 So, when I went for a hike in the newly opened Rancho San Vicente, I was a pretty happy camper.

 On top of that, it was a warm, sunny day and a perfect opportunity to enjoy the wildflowers that are in bloom this time of year.

-POST-protected Rancho San Vicente (996 acres) is the newest addition to Calero County Park and features several miles of trails (all of which are DOG-FRIENDLY).
+POST-protected Rancho San Vicente (996 acres) is the newest addition to Calero County Park and features several miles of multi-use trails (all of which are DOG-FRIENDLY).
 There are plenty of options, from a short, flat loop to longer, hilly options.
 My group opted for a three-and-a-half-mile option along the Lisa Killough Trail to the Vista Del Oro Trail.

 This route takes you to the top of a hill with an overlook of the Calero Reservoir.
 Looking in the opposite direction offers views of rolling green hills and Mt.
 Umunhum.